qexat/garnet/doc/types.md

 C-like unions might be a thing in the future, but are currently not useful or interesting, so we don't have them.

+TODO: Having arrays that can be indexed by enums sounds pretty useful, if the enum can be proven dense and unique.
+Modula 2 does this and it seems convenient.

 # Structs